nvhoc/clean-architect-nodejs-user-hierarchy/README.md

   }
 ```

-The perfomance of the function in the worst case is O(n2), but n is not too big.
-It is hard to have a company with n > 100.
+The performance of the function in the worst case is O(n*log(n)), and n is not too big.
+It is hard to have a company with n > 100, so the function is quite fast.

-Anyway, We can improve it performance when needed by global caching or store data in roleTree data structure.
-But, it will be over enginering if our roles not big enough.
-Because we must make sure our data consistency by create/update one.
+Besides, we can improve its performance when needed by global caching or store data in roleTree data structure.
+But, it is over-engineering if our roles not big enough because we must make sure our data consistency by creating/updating a role.